apache/spark/docs/sql-ref-syntax-qry-select-transform.md

 ### ROW FORMAT DELIMITED BEHAVIOR

+When Spark use `ROW FORMAT DELIMITED` format:
+ - Spark use `\u0001` as default field delimiter and this delimiter can be overridden by `FIELDS TERMINATED BY`.
-When spark use `ROW FORMAT DELIMITED` format, Spark will use `\u0001` as default filed delimit, use `\n` as default line delimit and use `"\N"` as `NULL` value in order to differentiate `NULL` values from empty strings.
-These delimit can be overridden by `FIELDS TERMINATED BY`, `LINES TERMINATED BY` and `NULL TERMINATED AS`.
-Since we use `to_json` and `from_json` to handle complex data type, so `COLLECTION ITEMS TERMINATED BY` and `MAP KEYS TERMINATED BY` won't work in current code.
+ - Spark use `\n` as default line delimit and this delimiter can be overridden by `LINES TERMINATED BY`.
+ - Spark use `"\N"` as default  `NULL` value in order to differentiate `NULL` values from empty strings.
+This delimiter can be overridden by `NULL DEFINED AS`.
-Spark will cast all columns to `STRING` and combined by tabs before feeding to the user script.
+ - Spark casts all columns to `STRING` and combine columns by tabs before feeding to the user script.
+ For complex type such as `ARRAY`/`MAP`/`STRUCT`, Spark use `to_json` cast it to input JSON string and use `from_json` to convert result output to `ARRAY`/`MAP`/`STRUCT` data.
+ - Since Spark use `to_json` and `from_json` to handle complex data type, so `COLLECTION ITEMS TERMINATED BY` and `MAP KEYS TERMINATED BY` won't work in current code.
-For complex type such as `ARRAY\MAP\STRUCT`, spark use `to_json` cast it to input json string and use `from_json` to convert result output to `ARRAY/MAP/STRUCT` data.
-The standard output of the user script will be treated as tab-separated `STRING` columns, any cell containing only `"\N"` will be re-interpreted as a `NULL` value, and then the resulting STRING column will be cast to the data type specified in `col_type`.
-If the actual number of output columns is less than the number of specified output columns, insufficient output columns will be supplemented with `NULL`.
+ - The standard output of the user script is treated as tab-separated `STRING` columns, any cell containing only `"\N"` is re-interpreted as a `NULL` value, and then the resulting `STRING` column will be cast to the data type specified in `col_type`.
+ - If the actual number of output columns is less than the number of specified output columns, insufficient output columns will be supplemented with `NULL`.
-If the actual number of output columns is more than the number of specified output columns, the output columns will only select the corresponding columns and the remaining part will be discarded.
+ - If the actual number of output columns is more than the number of specified output columns, the output columns will only select the corresponding columns, and the remaining part will be discarded.

-If there is no `AS` clause after `USING my_script`, an output schema will be `key: STRING, value: STRING`.
+ - If there is no `AS` clause after `USING my_script`, an output schema will be `key: STRING, value: STRING`.
  The `key` column contains all the characters before the first tab and the `value` column contains the remaining characters after the first tab.
-If there is no enough tab, Spark will return `NULL` value.
-These defaults can be overridden with `ROW FORMAT SERDE` or `ROW FORMAT DELIMITED`.
+ If there are not enough tabs, Spark pads `NULL` value.

 ### Hive SerDe behavior

-When enable Hive and use Hive Serde mode, spark uses the Hive SerDe `org.apache.hadoop.hive.serde2.lazy.LazySimpleSerDe` by default, so columns will be casted to `STRING` and combined by tabs before feeding to the user script.
-All `NULL` values will be converted to the literal string `"\N"` in order to differentiate `NULL` values from empty strings.
-The standard output of the user script will be treated as tab-separated `STRING` columns, any cell containing only `"\N"` will be re-interpreted as a `NULL` value, and then the resulting STRING column will be cast to the data type specified in `col_type`.
-If the actual number of output columns is less than the number of specified output columns, insufficient output columns will be supplemented with `NULL`.
-If the actual number of output columns is more than the number of specified output columns, the output columns will only select the corresponding columns and the remaining part will be discarded.
+When enable Hive and use Hive Serde mode:
+ - Spark uses the Hive SerDe `org.apache.hadoop.hive.serde2.lazy.LazySimpleSerDe` by default, so columns will be casted to `STRING` and combined by tabs before feeding to the user script.
+ - All `NULL` values are converted to the literal string `"\N"` in order to differentiate `NULL` values from empty strings.
+ - The standard output of the user script is treated as tab-separated `STRING` columns, any cell containing only `"\N"` will be re-interpreted as a `NULL` value, and then the resulting STRING column will be cast to the data type specified in `col_type`.
+ - If the actual number of output columns is less than the number of specified output columns, insufficient output columns will be supplemented with `NULL`.
+ - If the actual number of output columns is more than the number of specified output columns, the output columns only select the corresponding columns, and the remaining part will be discarded.

-If there is no `AS` clause after `USING my_script`, an output schema will be `key: STRING, value: STRING`.
+ - If there is no `AS` clause after `USING my_script`, an output schema will be `key: STRING, value: STRING`.
  The `key` column contains all the characters before the first tab and the `value` column contains the remaining characters after the first tab.
-If there is no enough tab, Spark will return `NULL` value.
-These defaults can be overridden with `ROW FORMAT SERDE` or `ROW FORMAT DELIMITED`.
+ If there is no enough tab, Spark returns `NULL` value.
+ - These defaults can be overridden with `ROW FORMAT SERDE` or `ROW FORMAT DELIMITED`.

 ### Examples